-And while the longer three-row Santa Fe adopted a V-6-only powertrain, the Santa Fe Sport was downsized to four cylinders .
-A base 2.4-liter four with 190 horsepower was joined by a turbocharged 2.0-liter four with 264 hp.
+And while the longer three-row Santa Fe adopted a V-6-only powertrain, the Santa Fe Sport was downsized to four cylinders.
+A base 2.4-liter inline-4 with 190 horsepower was joined by a turbocharged 2.0-liter inline-4 with 264 hp.
 Both were offered with a 6-speed automatic and front-wheel drive, with available manual-shift mode and an option for all-wheel drive.
-Electric power steering and an independent suspension gave the Santa Fe Sport commendable road manners, and good fuel economy in the 30-mpg-highway range.
+Electric power steering and an independent suspension gave the Santa Fe Sport commendable road manners, and good fuel economy in the 30-mpg highway figure.

 Inside, the Santa Fe Sport adopted some of the best features available on other vehicles in the class.
 The second-row seat was made available with a sliding function, to flex the space allotted to back-seat passengers and cargo, to a maximum of 35.4 cubic feet for cargo.
 The back bench also split and folded, and Hyundai packaged some storage space in beneath the Santa Fe Sport's cargo floor.